-Action D3.1 CIAS will work collaboratively with RIT's Study Abroad Office to increase the number of students participating in study abroad Action D3.2 and educational travel programs.
-CIAS will work with RIT's Study Abroad Office to increase the opportunities for students to study abroad by adding opportunities for study abroad Action D3.3 over breaks and during the summer term.
-CIAS will work with Schools to ensure that curriculum is designed to allow 11001011 2 3.5 flexibility in support of students who plan to study abroad, and each school Action D3.4 will map a curricular pathway for students interested in study abroad.
-CIAS will work collaboratively with RIT'S Office of Cooperative Education and Career Services to develop student-overseas cooperative education and internship placements, as well as job opportunities for alumni.
-Action D3.5 CIAS will work with international-based universities, developing new relationships and enhancing existing relationships to develop opportunities that may arise for students and faculty.
+Action D3.1 CIAS will work collaboratively with RIT'S Study Abroad Office to increase the number of students participating in study abroad and educational travel programs.
+Action D3.2 CIAS will work with RIT's Study Abroad Office to increase the opportunities for students to study abroad by adding opportunities for study abroad Action D3.3 over breaks and during summer term.
+CIAS will work with Schools to ensure that curriculum is designed to allow flexibility in support of students who plan to study abroad, and each school Action D3.4 will map a curricular pathway for students interested in study abroad.
+CIAS will work collaboratively with RIT'S Office of Cooperative Education and Career Services to develop student-overseas Action D3.5 cooperative education and internship placements, as well as job opportunities for alumni.
+CIAS will work with international-based universities, developing new relationships and enhancing existing relationships to develop Action D3.6 Action D3.7 opportunities that may arise for students and faculty.
 CIAS will work with the Study Abroad Office to coordinate these opportunities.
-Action D3.6 CIAS will determine a target number for participation in study abroad.
-Action D3.7 CIAS will review financial aspects of study abroad with an eye to managing and supporting student financial need.
+CIAS will determine a target number for participation in study abroad.
+CIAS will review financial aspects of study abroad with an eye to managing and supporting student financial need.